 TRAVEL:Travel to and from the internship is the responsibility of the student.
 Arrangements may be made for pick up at the airport by contacting the Cape May MWR Director prior to arrival.
 Contact information will be provided to you once selected for the internship.

 AVAILABILITY:Intern positions may be open for 12 to 16 weeks in duration (depending on school requirements), on a year-round basis.
 Best time for internship is May-September when more events occur.
 (Note: There is no requirement to join the Coast Guard, these are civilian positions).

 TO APPLY:Application deadline is 1 March for summer semester internships, and at least 45 days in advance for other semesters.
 Planning ahead is most important especially if we need to establish an affiliation agreement with your university.
-Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, copy of valid driver's license, and letter of recommendation to:
+Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, and letter of recommendation to:

 US Coast Guard

 510 Independence Parkway, Suite 500

 For further information about MWR internships contact, Robert.L.Davis@USCG.MIL